cgrindel/rules_spm/doc/spm_common.md

 | Name  | Description | Default Value |
 | :------------- | :------------- | :------------- |
 | <a id="spm_common.split_clang_hdrs_key-key"></a>key |  A <code>string</code> representing a clange headers key.   |  none |

+**RETURNS**

+A two item `tuple` where the first item is the package name and the second item is the target name.